Three years ago, I decided to go back to school so I could get a union job as a nurse.

 I chose nursing.
 Specifically (and hopefully) labor and delivery nursing.
 I always loved doing childcare for newborns and their families.
 It feels like such a privilege to be with a family during this incredibly momentous and intimate transition as they bring a new person into the world.

-And big selling point: nursing in California is a really good job.
+And big selling point: Nursing in California is a really good job.
 We’re talking over six weeks of vacation a year, a 36 (or 32!) hour work week, great benefits, etc. This was wildly better than all my other jobs.

 And so I am three years into this process.
-I did one full year of prerequisite classes and got into a two years nursing program.
+I did one full year of prerequisite classes and got into a two-year nursing program.
 I was in my late twenties when I decided to go back to school and hopefully will get my first registered nursing job when I am 31.
 So I can understand why making the big commitment to go to school — especially when you’ve been working for some years, you have bills, family obligations, etc — is daunting.

 My biggest fear was making the wrong choice.
 What if I go down this path, and find, just like all of my other jobs, this also sucks?!